The Library is open to members of the University of Surrey, visitors and alumni, with no need to book a seat in advance

 Visitors have access to all hard copy resources within the Library.
 Please use SurreySearch to see what we have available in the Library.

 You are welcome to use our individual and quiet study areas.

 There are toilets on every level, with disabled toilets on the ground floor, and levels one and two.
-There is a lift that goes to every floor.
+Every floor is accessible by lift.

 - Ground level: Research Room, Appleseed Books and Print, TV studio.

 - Level 1: Support desk, Academic Skills and Development, Disability and Neurodiversity, training rooms (Shepard and Bellairs), group and silent study rooms, group study rooms one to four and consultation rooms.

 - Level 2: Books - shelfmarks 620 - 999, CDs, DVDs, language resource collection, open study space, silent study rooms, group study rooms five and six.